Primary Health Need

 The Primary Health Need Test

 In order to establish whether an individual has a Primary Health Need, you need to look at the totality of all their relevant needs and how they interact.
 Once the 12 domains of care have been completed on the Decision Support Tool, the Primary Health Need ‘test’ is then applied.
 These are the four “Key Characteristics” of nature, intensity, complexity and unpredictability.
-The Characteristics help to weigh whether the majority of care interventions are aimed at meeting health or social care needs.
+The Characteristics help determine whether the majority of care interventions are aimed at meeting health or social care needs.

 Broadly speaking, social care is assistance to do the things we all do every day – getting up, having a wash, getting dressed, going to the toilet, eating and drinking, moving around, keeping our environment clean and tidy, maintaining social relationships.
 This is what the NHS and Social Services describe as the “activities of daily living” or “ADL”.
-For the purposes of CHC assessments, even if a person is totally dependent on others to meet all their ADL, that would still be deemed as social care, unless the interventions required are complex (skilled), intense (labour/time consuming) or unpredictable (rapidly fluctuating).
+For the purposes of CHC assessments, even if a person is totally dependent on others to meet all their ADL, that would still be deemed as social care, unless the interventions required are complex (skilled), intense (labour/time-consuming) or unpredictable (rapidly fluctuating).

-Often, the dividing line is very narrow and subjective but outcome will determine who pays the cost of care – the individual or the NHS!
+Often, the dividing line is very narrow and subjective but the outcome will determine who pays the cost of care – the individual or the NHS!

 Illustration of a couple with paperwork